+NOTE 5 – An AP, IBSS STA, or mesh STA does not need to send Transmit Power Envelope elements indicating maximum transmit EIRP if it sends Transmit Power Envelope elements indicating maximum transmit PSD and those PSD values are sufficient to ensure regulatory limits on total EIRP are always met for all transmission bandwidths of STAs in the BSS.

 STAs that are extended spectrum management capable and have dot11RadioMeasurementActivated equal to true should be able to reduce their EIRP to 0 dBm.

 (#4063)NOTE 2—When the local maximum transmit power is set by an AP for radio resource management, a typical low value for the local power constraint is 0 dBm.
 A STA that cannot reduce its transmit power to this level or below will not be able to associate to the AP.